Mexico · tool

 Local etiquette

-- •Tipping is customary; 15-20% is standard for good service in restaurants.
+- •Tipping is customary; 15-20% is standard for good service at restaurants.
+Tip hotel staff and tour guides separately.

 - •Dinner is typically eaten later, often starting around 8 PM or 9 PM.